Clark MacGregor

-Clark MacGregor (July 12, 1922 – February 10, 2003) was an American politician and Republican U.S. Representative from Minnesota's 3rd Congressional District for five terms from 1961 to 1971.
+Clark MacGregor (July 12, 1922 – February 10, 2003) was an American politician.
+A member of the Republican Party, he served as the U.S. representative from Minnesota's 3rd congressional district from 1961 to 1971.

-After his time in Congress, he worked as a senior assistant to President Richard Nixon, including as chairman of the president’s successful 1972 re-election campaign.
+After his time in Congress, MacGregor worked as a senior assistant to President Richard Nixon, including as chairman of the president’s successful 1972 re-election campaign.

 Life and career

 MacGregor was born in Minneapolis, Minnesota, and graduated cum laude from Dartmouth College in 1944 and the University of Minnesota Law School in 1946.
 In 1949, he married Barbara Spicer; they had three daughters.
 Clark and Barbara were married until his death.

 Congress

 He was elected to the U.S. House of Representatives in 1960, defeating six-term Democratic incumbent Roy Wier, and served in the 87th, 88th, 89th, 90th, and 91st congresses, January 3, 1961 – January 3, 1971.

 In 1963, MacGregor appeared in a satirical revue by Dudley Riggs' Brave New Workshop.

 He was a delegate to the 1964 and 1968 Republican National Convention from Minnesota.
 He was an unsuccessful candidate for U.S. Senator from Minnesota in 1970, losing to former Democratic Vice President Hubert Humphrey.
 Initially expecting to run against the incumbent senator, Eugene McCarthy, MacGregor later said privately that he would not have entered the race had he known he would be running against Humphrey.

-MacGregor voted in favor of the Civil Rights Acts of 1964,and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+MacGregor voted in favor of the Civil Rights Acts of 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.